fredericoberchof/Projeto-Casa-Criativa/README.md

 # Projeto-Casa-Criativa

-Este é um projeto realizado juntamente com a Rocketseat, no qual foi feito com base em tecnologias: JavaScript, Node.js, HTML5, CSS3 e SQL.
-Desta forma, foi elaborado o frontend, backend e banco de dados de uma aplicação para coletar ideias de usuários para realização de atividades em casa, por conta do isolamento social devido a pandemia de 2020.
+This is a project carried out together with a Rocketseat, based on technologies: JavaScript, Node.js, HTML5, CSS3 and SQL.
+Thus, the frontend, backend and database was developed to collect ideas from users to carry out activities at home, due to social isolation due to the 2020 pandemic.